-If your listing is not automatically removed after three years you can write to the listing agent, lessor or database operator to advise the listing is out of date and must be removed.
+If your listing is not automatically removed after three years you can write to the listing agent, lessor or database operator to advise the listing is out of date and it is required to be removed.
 If the listing is not removed you can apply to the Tribunal for an order.